For the past couple of months I keep coming back to this beautiful post from Steve Gershom (aka Joseph Pervor)

 I have many virtues, but patience, simply is not one of them — especially when it comes to my relationships.

 “Love is patient…It is not jealous…it does not seek its own interests.”
 I’m slowly learning how to truly love — or trying to.
-To see my love is a gift, to be given freely, with nothing required or to be expected in return.
+To see my love, my friendship, as a gift, to be given freely, with nothing required or to be expected in return.
 It’s not easy, to say the very least, and it can be very painful — a real lesson in pride — especially when it can seem like some people mean much more to you than you mean to them.

 Jesus, meek and humble of heart, make my heart like your heart!